 Instead, you can take a weekend break to Lille.
 Lille is only just over an hour’s drive from Calais.
 You can eat well, do some sightseeing and stock up by buying your food and drink from local shops.

 Once you reach Calais, leave the shoppers behind.
-Put your beret at a jaunty angle and head towards Lille on the A16.
+Put your beret at a jaunty angle and get moving on your road trip to Lille via the A16.